noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 4/7/2021 19:17 **Francesca** that works with all the Italians mafia use them to menace me about my work and saying that i'll have to pay bribes.

+- 4/7/2021 21:50 **Francesca**: i will stop to take your asshole totally fucked with this electronic weapon.
+Francesca violate me continuously.

 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)